Witch, Thy Name Is "Fury"

 Molly snorted derisively.
 "Any time that happens, disaster strikes, Mum.
-It's been almost a month since Rose and Scorpius spoke to each other and they're engagement's still off.
-And Lorcan and Roxanne only ever yell at each other.
+It's been almost a month since Rose and Scorpius spoke to each other, and their engagement's still off.
+And Lorcan and Roxanne only ever yell at each other now.
 And the root problem was something Lucy had done.
 Yes, Lorcan let it slip that he'd once been friendly with her, but she was the one to start it, as I recall.
-Then Roxie blew up, Lorcan reminded her of a past transgression, and then Rose found out what really happened when she and Scorpius were split up during seventh year."
+Then Roxie blew up, Lorcan reminded her of a past transgression, and then Rose found out what really happened when she and Scorpius were split up during their seventh year."
 She gazed at her mother over the rims of her glasses.
 "Tell me again that Lucy doesn't need a caretaker."

 "It doesn't for Luce.
 And her mistakes are too many to even count on both hands and feet!"

-Audrey turned away from the counter and smiled wisely at Molly.
+Audrey turned away from the counter after putting the plate down and smiled wisely at Molly.
 "Mistakes are also what make life worthwhile.
 It's an enriching experience, Molly, and I hope you might one day learn that.
 You can't do everything perfectly."